-This article is part of the MJGH’s upcoming 2021 Spring issue.
+This article is part of the MJGH’s 2021 Spring issue.

 Authors: Corinne Sabetti¹, Megan Traversy¹, Elina Gentilhomme¹, Maximiliano Dean¹